The museum of Saint Régis

 Georges Serraz studied at theSchool of Fine Arts of Besançon, after having been a painter he became a sculptor.
 A sculptor of religious art and war memorial since his demobilization from the Great War.

 He has workshops at DijonAnd then Paris where he designs monumental statues.
-For example he is the author of the Virgin of Mas Rillier in the town of Miribel, statue of Christ the King of Houches, baptistry de Grancey-le-Chateau or the monument to the memory of the guerrillas of the Forest of Châtillon.
+For example he is the author of the Virgin of Mas Rillier in the town of Miribel, the statue of Christ the King of Houches, baptistry de Grancey-le-Chateau or the monument to the memory of the guerrillas of the Forest of Châtillon.
 After the colonial exhibition of 1931 (for which he made a series of paintings retracing the history of evangelization in Madagascar), here he is in Lalouvesc to revive the apostolic itinerary of Saint Jean-François Régis through 19 sketches .

 Yesterday and today